Web test automation: How to validate accessibility with Robot Framework and an AI tool

 Adjust the code so that the test runs in headless mode.
 Remove the ChromeDriver path from the code.

+Image from the article on Web test automation.
 On the left, we have part of the Vs Code IDE snippet with the prompt response, and on the right , the implementation code for the "Validate Stackspot HomePage Title" test with the addition of code snippets to run the test in headless mode.

 Run the test in the terminal and wait for the execution result.

+Image from the article on Web test automation.
 VS Code terminal after adding the test in headless mode, where we have the terminal log in the open image with excerpts of the execution successfully.

 StackSpot AI’s Quick Commands